Study Abroad Grants

-Interested students must demonstrate financial need in their application.
+As this scholarship is intended to assist students with a demonstrated financial need, interested students must demonstrate financial need in their application.
 Confirmation thereof by the Dyess Scholarship Committee will occur before the award is made.

-U.S. citizens and permanent residents may apply.
 The award is a one-time grant to cover tuition and educational expenses at the University of South Alabama, its associated study abroad programs, or at other nationally recognized programs abroad.

 Students can apply for the Dyess Scholarship in late Spring of the academic year.
 Awards are decided at the end of the semester.